Lilongwe Budget/Backpacker Travel

 Money-Saving Tips

-Use minibus taxis and matolas instead of private taxis (usually 70-85% savings on transport)
+Use minibus matolas instead of taxis for substantial savings on short trips around town

 Common Budget Mistakes to Avoid